minimo6caracteres/tyron/README.md

 - An open-source e-commerce app for private transactions where each user owns their data!
 So you could buy and sell products and services, and sell your data if you want to.

 > Does it worry you how private companies use your data?
-> **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our private information.
+> **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our personal information.

 > But why do we need more data protection?
 And how tyron could solve that?